vivian-lau/People_Analytics_Project/README.md

 # People_Analytics_Project
-This project will takes a two-step approach to understand and address attrition by perform Employee Segmentation (Clustering) and Attrition Prediction (Classification).
-This combination helps HR teams not only identify who is at risk but also why certain groups are more vulnerable, enabling targeted interventions.
+This project will use a two-step approach to analyze and address employee attrition.
+First, Employee Segmentation (Clustering) will group employees with similar characteristics.
+Then, Attrition Prediction (Classification) will identify which employees are most at risk of leaving.
+Together, these methods help HR teams understand not just who is at risk, but also why certain groups are more vulnerable, enabling more targeted and effective interventions.

 # HR Attrition Analysis & Clustering Project